Renting vs. Buying Property in Europe: Which Is Right for Expats?

 Pros:

-• Investment Potential: Home prices may appreciate and can contribute to long-term financial security.
+• Investment Potential: Home prices may appreciate, which can contribute to long-term financial security

 a woman standing in front of the house that is for sale